Tamie13/Penetration-Testing-Week-16/README.md

 **What are your recommendations for the client to protect their server?**

 Vulnerabilities on both SMB Ports 139/445 creates a severe risk combination to the transport layer.
 If these vulnerabilities are found on a clients server they should be mitigated immediately.
 Recommendations made by the `National Cyber Awareness System` for
-[SMB Security Best Practices](https://www.cisa.gov/uscert/ncas/current-activity/2017/01/16/SMB-Security-Best-Practices) to mitigate risk inclued:
+[SMB Security Best Practices](https://www.cisa.gov/uscert/ncas/current-activity/2017/01/16/SMB-Security-Best-Practices) to mitigate risk include:

     -  disabling SMBv1 and
     -  blocking all versions of SMB at the network boundary by blocking TCP port 445 with related protocols on UDP ports        137-138 and TCP port 139, for all                boundary devices.